UAlbertaALTLab/recording-validation-interface/README.md

     2015-05-08-03.wav
     ...

+#### Importing recordings from Arok or Jean
+These recordings live in a Google drive and are formatted with <word>.wav or <word>.mp3.
+To import these recordings, first copy them to the altlab.dev server at the following location: `/data/application-data/speech-db/okimasis-recordings` with all related recordings in a folder.

+Then, from itw.altlab.dev, run `docker ps` to get the container ID for the speech-DB container and enter it using `docker exec -it <container ID> bash`.
+From this point, you can run `./manage.py importokimasis <path-to-recordings>`.
+The recordings are all mounted in the image, so your path will look something like `/app/data/okimasis-recordings/<folder name>`.

 ### Auto-validating entries

 Some entries have very close spellings that can be auto-validated.
 This only needs to be done once after the initial